-Classically, silica minerals such as olivine (forsterite or fayalite) and carbonate sedimentary rock such as limestone and dolostone (dolomite) have been suggested to increase alkalinity in an efficient way (Renforth and Henderson, 2017).
-However, large-scale experiments are still a rarity (see also Riebesell et al., 2023, this Guide and Cyronak et al., 2023, this Guide).
+Classically, silica minerals such as olivine (forsterite or fayalite) and carbonate sedimentary rock such as limestone and dolostone (dolomite) have been suggested to increase alkalinity in an efficient way (Renforth & Henderson, 2017).
+However, large scale experiments are still a rarity (see also Riebesell et al., 2023, this Guide and Cyronak et al., 2023, this Guide).
 Other possible minerals for this purpose are basalt or serpentine.
-When choosing minerals, an ambition should be to ensure availability near the application location to reduce the carbon footprint, thus limiting the choice of mineral and again emphasizing the advantage of coastal applications as compared to open-ocean applications.
+When choosing minerals, an ambition should be to ensure availability near the application location to reduce the carbon footprint, thus limiting the choice of mineral and again emphasizing the advantage of coastal applications as compared to open ocean applications.

 Another concern when applying alkaline minerals is the stability of alkalinity due to possible formation of carbonate phases.
-This results from the ocean's supersaturation in calcite and aragonite (Sarmiento and Gruber, 2006).
-If an increase in alkalinity is introduced along with an increase in carbonate ion concentrations, the supersaturation would increase even more, which has been suggested to lead to solid carbonate precipitation (Fuhr et al., 2021; Moras et al., 2022; Hartmann et al., 2023).
-This, in turn, would decrease surface alkalinity, causing an effect opposite to the desired one, whereby the decrease in alkalinity would depend on the mineral used.
-One proposed solution to address this challenge is the application of CO_2 -equilibrated alkaline solutions to minimize the risk of losing alkalinity due to carbonate phase formation.
+This results from the ocean's supersaturation in calcite and aragonite (Sarmiento & Gruber, 2006).
+If an increase in alkalinity is introduced along with an increase in carbonate ion concentrations, the supersaturation would increase even more, which has been suggested to lead to solid carbonate precipitation (Fuhr et al., 2021, Moras et al., 2022; Hartmann et al., 2023).
+This, in turn, would decrease surface alkalinity causing an effect opposite to the desired one, whereby the decrease in alkalinity would depend on the mineral used.
+One proposed solution to address this challenge is the application of CO2-equilibrated alkaline solutions to minimize the risk of losing alkalinity due to carbonate phase formation.

-Open-ocean and water column silicate mineral applications have the potential to increase both the chemical and the biological carbon pump.
-Here, the biological carbon pump was of interest due to its potential to remove CO2 on a timescale of several thousands of years (Longhurst et al., 1995; Petit et al., 1999; McNeil et al., 2003).
-The line of reasoning was often based on Earth's historical considerations, with cold periods in Earth history having been related to increased photosynthetic activity by phytoplankton (Kirschvink, 1992; Penman and Rooney, 2019).
-However, recent studies suggest that mineral additions can, in addition to benefits, also pose risks to marine life, including primary producers (Bach et al., 2019; Guo et al., 2022).
+Open-ocean and water-column silicate mineral applications have the potential to increase both the chemical and the biological carbon pump.
+Here, the biological carbon pump was of interest due to its potential to remove CO2 on a timescale of several thousands of years (Longhurst et al., 1995, Petit et al., 1999, McNeil et al., 2003).
+The line of reasoning was often based on Earth's historical considerations, with cold periods in Earth history having been related to increased photosynthetic activity by phytoplankton (Kirschvink, 1992, Penman & Rooney, 2019).
+However, recent studies suggest that mineral additions can, besides benefits, also pose risks to marine life, including primary producers (Glass & Dupont, 2017, Bach et al., 2019).
 This effect is likely related to the increased concentrations of trace metals enriched in the minerals of choice.
-Earlier dissolution experiments with olivine have shown that an increase in alkalinity of about $100\,\mu\text{mol}\,\text{L}^{-1}$ led to an increase of \sim 3 μmol Ni L-1 due to non-stoichiometric dissolution of the heterogeneous material; this equals approximately 3 times the natural concentration in seawater (Montserrat et al., 2017), within the toxic range for many eukaryotic microalgae (Glass and Dupont, 2017).
-Other trace metals present in alkaline minerals, including Cu, Cd, Cr, or other heavy metals, might impose further ecotoxicological effects, depending on their concentration in the minerals transferred to the water column or sediment (Simkin and Smith, 1970; Beerling,
+Earlier dissolution experiments with olivine have shown that an increase of alkalinity of about 100 μmol L-1 led to an increase of ~3 μmol Ni L-1 due to non-stoichiometric dissolution of the heterogeneous material, this equals to approximately 3 times the natural concentration in seawater (Montserrat et al., 2017), within the toxic range for many eukaryotic microalgae (Glass & Dupont, 2017).
+Other trace metals present in alkaline minerals, including Cu, Cd, Cr, or other heavy metals, (Simkin & Smith, 1970, Beerling, 2017) have less clearly understood effects.

-2017).
 Anthropogenic materials including from mining or cement production could also contain a variety of trace metals at concentrations yet to be determined, which might become particularly problematic to organisms of higher trophic levels in which they accumulate (Garai et al., 2021).